There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 There are a few ways to harvest cuttings, but the following method is one of the easiest.

-Note that stem cuttings tend to be the preferred method of propagating a schefflera due to its low risk of mutations or failure.
+Due to its low risk of mutations or failure, stem cuttings tend to be the preferred method of propagating a Schefflera.

-Choose a stem and cut it with a sharp knife or hand pruners at a 45° degree angle, making sure the cutting is at least 6” inches long.
-When taking several cuttings wrap the ends of the cuttings in a damp paper towel.
+Choose a stem and cut it with a sharp knife or hand pruners at a 45-degree angle, ensuring the cutting is at least 6” inches long.
+When taking several cuttings, wrap the ends in a damp paper towel.

 Remove all but the top 4 to 5 leaves and dip the base in rooting hormone powder.